jkramr/webcrawler/README.md

 `-Dserver.port` - port for this application

-`-Dcrawler.depth` - depth for this crawler
+`-Ddepth` - depth for this crawler
 Amount of nested links for crawler to visit

  `-Xss[g|G|m|M|k|K]` - stack size